Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/probevolumes-use.md

 ### Adjust your Light and Mesh Renderer settings

-1. To include a Light in a Probe Volume's baked lighting data, open the Inspector for the Light then set the **Light Mode** to **Mixed** or **Baked**.
+1. To include a Light in an Adaptive Probe Volume's baked lighting data, open the Inspector for the Light then set the **Light Mode** to **Mixed** or **Baked**.
-2. To include an object in a Probe Volume's baked lighting data, open the Inspector for the object and enable **Contribute Global Illumination**.
+2. To include a GameObject in an Adaptive Probe Volume's baked lighting data, open the Inspector for the GameObject and enable **Contribute Global Illumination**.
-3. To make an object receive baked lighting, open the Inspector for the object and set **Receive Global Illumination** to **Light Probes**.
+3. To make a GameObject receive baked lighting, open the Inspector for the GameObject, then in the **Mesh Renderer** component set **Receive Global Illumination** to **Light Probes**.

 ### Bake your lighting